Cape Weligama Signature Ocean Safari

 Can you name all the whale species recorded in Sri Lanka's waters?

-From December to April each year, Sri Lanka’s south coast features calmer waters and we venture out to sea in in search of marine biodiversity — especially blue and sperm whales during their migration around the southern tip of the island.
+From December to April each year, Sri Lanka’s south coast features calmer waters and we venture out to sea in search of marine biodiversity — especially blue and sperm whales during their migration around the southern tip of the island.

 Our Ocean Safari experience is guided by a Cape Weligama naturalist who will give informative commentary on the whales, their migration patterns and behavior.
 There is also a possibility of seeing other marine wildlife such as dolphins, turtles, types of fish and birdlife on the excursion.